Kevin-Cendana/kevin-cendana/README.md

 <!-- Project: Byte Sized Projects -->
 | **[Byte Sized Projects](https://github.com/Kevin-Cendana/Byte-Sized-Projects)**<br>I am a firm believer that the best way to learn is by doing.
-I like to make a lot of smaller apps in my free time just to get some practice or to try out a new field of programming for fun!
-For example, here are a series of apps I made using Swift UI, including a sleep tracker, time converter, tip calculator, Word Scrabble, Guess the Flag, & more.
+As such, I like to make a lot of smaller apps in my free time just to get some practice or to try out a new field of programming for fun! <br><br>For example, here are a series of apps I made using Swift UI, including a sleep tracker, time converter, tip calculator, Word Scrabble, Guess the Flag, & more.
 I made these apps to practice Swift UI and iOS development.
 |:--|
 | <img src="./better_rest.png" alt="Better Rest" width="95" height="175"> <img src="./time_converter.png" alt="Time Converter" width="95" height="175"> <img src="./we_split.png" alt="We Split" width="95" height="175"> <img src="./word_scrabble.png" alt="Word Scrabble" width="95" height="175"> <img src="./guess_the_flag.png" alt="Guess The Flag" width="95" height="175"> |